 Jennifer Condon is the Associate Vice President and Controller for the University of South Florida with direct responsibility over Accounting and Reporting Services, Payroll and Tax Services, Payment Services, Purchasing Services, Student Financial Services, as well as the Supplier Diversity program.
 Ms. Condon joined the University of South Florida in 2006 as the Associate Controller for Research Financial Management and later went on to serve as Assistant Dean of Financial Services and Director of Business Operations for the University of South Florida Morsani College of Medicine.
 Prior to joining the University of South Florida, she served in several educational and business administration positions at Yale University from 1999 to 2006.
 Ms. Condon spent three years in public accounting to satisfy the experience requirement for CPA certification and in 1995, she became a Certified Public Accountant in the State of Connecticut.
 Ms. Condon received a bachelor's degree from Clarkson University with a double major in accounting and finance and a concentration in technical communication.
 She serves as co-chair of the University of South Florida Office of Supplier Diversity Advisory Committee.

 Terrie Daniel is the Assistant Vice President of Supplier Diversity at the University of South Florida.
 As the inaugural appointee for this position, Ms. Daniel is responsible for the development, direction and management of the University's Supplier Diversity program.
-This includes the development of a strategic plan to support the foundational structure of the program, building a support team of professionals and diverse supply chain management, spend analysis and forecasting for diverse supplier participation within the USF System which includes the main Tampa campus and two satellite campuses, St. Petersburg and Sarasota-Manatee.
+This includes the development of a strategic plan to support the foundational structure of the program, building a support team of professionals and diverse supply chain management, spend analysis and forecasting for diverse supplier participation within the USF which includes the Tampa, St. Petersburg and Sarasota-Manatee locations.
 Prior to joining the University of South Florida in 2017, Ms. Daniel was the Deputy Commissioner of the State of Indiana Department of Administration, where she served under the administration of then Governor Mike Pence as the lead primary point of contact and subject matter expert for all supplier diversity initiatives for the State of Indiana.
 She is a member of the American Contract Compliance Association, Delta Sigma Theta Sorority Inc. and continues to serve many non-profit organizations as a volunteer.
 Ms. Daniel received a Bachelor of Science in Marketing and Computer Information Systems from Ferris State University and a master's degree in Contract Compliance from Morgan State University.